jchultarsky101/pcli/README.md

           Infere metadata values for a model based on metadata values of other geometrically similar models delete-folder
           Deletes a specific folder
-  status
+  folder-tree
+          Prints the folder tree
+  assembly-bom
+          Generates flat BoM of model IDs for model status
           Generates a tenant's environment status summary upload